Encontro com Patrícia Poeta

 Encontro com Patrícia Poeta (Meeting with Patrícia Poeta) is a morning talk show hosted by Patrícia Poeta, former host of É de Casa.
 It first aired on 25 June 2012 and is broadcast from Monday to Friday on Globo after Bem Estar (Well Being).
-In 2022, it was announced that Fátima Bernandes would leave the program after 10 years and as a result Patrícia Poeta was announced as the new host of the program, the change was affected on July 4th of that year.
+In 2022, it was announced that Fátima Bernardes would leave the program after 10 years and as a result Patrícia Poeta was announced as the new host of the program, the change was affected on July 4 of that year.

 Format

-Encontro com Fátima Bernardes mixes information, humor, music, and interviews in an informal context featuring significant interaction with the live studio audience.
+Encontro com Patrícia Poeta mixes information, humor, music, and interviews in an informal context featuring significant interaction with the live studio audience.